Ines-tapoayi/Climate-protection-option/README.md

 ## Overview

-This project presents the design and pricing of a **Climate Protection Option (CPO)** inspired by Hull's *Options, Futures and Other Derivatives*.

-The option is designed to protect firms against financial losses caused by extreme summer heat.
+This project presents the design and pricing of a **Climate Protection Option (CPO)** inspired by Hull's *Options, Futures and Other Derivatives*.The option is designed to protect firms against financial losses caused by extreme summer heat.

 A custom **Heat Index** is constructed from historical daily maximum temperatures and used as the underlying variable of the option.
 The premium is estimated using **Bootstrap Monte Carlo simulation**.